VirtCode/hypr-dynamic-cursors/README.md

   - `size` (optional): overrides magnification factor

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
-Sofware cursor performance is not impacted.
+Software cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.
-If your are using an nvidia gpu, this plugin will fall back to software cursors, see [compatibility](#compatibility).
+If you are using an nvidia gpu, this plugin will fall back to software cursors, see [compatibility](#compatibility).

 Depending on your Hyprland configuration, this plugin can have a different performance impact, mainly depending on whether you are using software or hardware cursors: